stkent/PragmaticAndroidDependencyInjection/part1-slides/slides-source.md

 # Improving on hard-coding

-* Make consumer dependency needs **explicit** (by receiving instances through constructors or setters).
+* Make consumer dependency needs **explicit** (by requesting instances from collaborators).
     _=> Also decouples consumer from dependency lifetime._
-* Express dependency needs using **interfaces (behaviors)** rather than classes (implementations).
+* Express dependency needs using **role interfaces (behaviors)** rather than classes (implementations).
-    _=> Allows mock implementations to be supplied in unit tests._
+    _=> Allows mock implementations to be used in unit tests._

 These are the elements of robust **dependency injection**!

-^We haven't discussed all the implementation details yet, e.g. who creates/injects dependencies to fulfill consumer needs, but the essential ideas are in place!
+^[Role interfaces](https://martinfowler.com/bliki/RoleInterface.html) are those that describe exactly the functionality required by a corresponding consumer (and nothing more) using domain-specific naming.
+This idea is also known as the [interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle).
+Limiting exposed functionality in this way can be beneficial when our production dependency implementation has a large public API.
+However, if this minimization is taken too far, the [cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) of our codebase will be decreased.
+Deciding whether to prioritize interface segregation or cohesion is a judgment call best made on a case-by-case basis.

 ---